-Phone: (206) 546-4621

-Fax: (206) 546-5835
+Phone: (206) 546-4621 Fax: (206) 546-5835 E-mail: sccadmis@ctc.edu Web: www.shoreline.ctc.edu

-E-mail: sccadmis@ctc.edu

-Web: www.shoreline.ctc.edu

-Shoreline Community College in fall, winter, spring or summer quarter.
+Shoreline Community College education at Shoreline Community College in fall, winter, spring or summer quarter.
 To apply for admission, students should submit an application to the Admissions Office.
 Applications should be submitted as early as possible before the quarter begins.
 Applicants will receive notification of acceptance and registration information by mail.
 Application forms can be obtained at any Washington state high school or at any Washington state two-year college.